leung018/todo-application/README.md

 - `backend/` directory is for backend code.
 See [README of backend](./backend/README.md) for more details.
 - `frontend/` directory is for frontend code.
 See [README of frontend](./frontend/README.md) for more details.
 - `e2e/` directory contains end-to-end test code using `Cypress`.
-See [below section](#useful-commands) for shortcuts to run `cypress` in this project.
+See [below command](#make-e2e-dev) for shortcut to run `cypress` in this project.
 Also can refer to the official document of `cypress` for further details.

 ### Useful Commands